 Revaluation Reserve 2019/20 2018/19

 Revaluation Reserve £'000 £'000

 Balance at 1st April (22,710) (23,833)

 Upward revaluation of assets (926) (1,053)

 Downward revaluation of assets and impairment losses not charged to the surplus/deficit on the provision of services 8,472 1,811

-(Surplus)/deficit on revaluation of non-current assets not posted to the surplus or deficit on the provision of services 7,546 758

 Difference between fair value depreciation and historical cost depreciation 200 365

-Amount written off to the Capital Adjustment Account 200 365

 Balance at 31st March (14,964) (22,710)

-27.2.
+28.2.
 Capital Adjustment Account

-The Capital Adjustment Account absorbs the timing differences arising from the different arrangements for accounting for the consumption of non-current assets and for financing the acquisition, construction or enhancement of those assets under statutory provisions.
+The Capital Adjustment Account absorbs the timing differences arising from the different arrangements for accounting for the consumption of non-current assets and for financing the acquisition, construction or enhancement of those assets under statutory accounting regulations.
 The account is debited with the cost of acquisition, construction or enhancement as depreciation, impairment losses and amortisations are charged to the Comprehensive Income and Expenditure Statement (with reconciling postings from the Revaluation Reserve to convert current and fair value figures to a historical cost basis).
 The account is credited with the amounts set aside by the Council as finance for the costs of acquisition, construction and enhancement.
 The account contains accumulated gains and losses on investment properties and gains recognised on donated assets that have yet to be consumed by the Council.